-Knight Piésold initially worked for the Owner (Cloudworks Energy Inc.) in identifying a number of potential hydroelectric sites for development, and then worked directly for the EPC contractor, Peter Kiewit Infrastructure Co., regarding all aspects of detailed design as well as construction quality assurance.
+Knight Piésold initially worked for the former Owner (Cloudworks Energy Inc.) in identifying a number of potential hydroelectric sites for development, and then worked directly for the EPC Contractor, Peter Kiewit Infrastructure Co., regarding all aspects of detailed design as well as construction quality assurance.
 The power produced by the facilities is integral in helping British Columbia attain its self-sufficiency and clean energy goals.